 We carried out an accessibility audit of Good Thinking and made a number of improvements.
 We will continue to resolve outstanding non-compliance issues we have identified and work to make any other improvements that are suggested to us.
 We will update this page when issues are fixed.

 We are also ensuring all new work is designed and tested for accessibility throughout the build.

-This website was last tested on 29 September 2020.
+This website was last tested in October 2022.
 The test was carried out by Soho Strategy.
 They tested the accessibility of key pages and features of the website, including the homepage, a sample of individual content pages, the quizzes, in-depth self-assessments and a sample of individual resource pages.
 They used this approach to deciding on a sample of pages to test: selecting pages which could be extrapolated to understand the accessibility of pages the vast majority of users are likely to see, judged by site usage data and the re-use of page templates.